 Normally, the sensor utilized in digital thermometers will be resistance temperature detectors, solid-state sensors, thermistors, and thermocouples.

 Although each type of sensor relies on different thermodynamics laws for operation, the thermometer has a general working mechanism.
 And here is the way a digital thermometer works:

-Firstly, to turn on your thermometer, you need to press on the power button which normally lies next to the displayed screen.
+Firstly, to turn on your thermometer, you need to press the power button which normally lies next to the displayed screen.

 An electrical voltage (normally from a battery) then passes through electrodes in the sensor and makes a change in temperature.

 As a result, the sensor will notice a change in the resistance.
 A microchip then converts this measurement into an extremely accurate reading of temperature and shows it numerically on the LCD display.

 And of course, the number you see on the screen will be your exact body’s temperature.

 How To Check Your Body’s Temperature Accurately With Digital Thermometer?